nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Setting member availability
 1. Set the availability of one or more members

     1. Prerequisites: List all members using the `listf` command.
-One or more members ar ein the list.
+One or more members are in the list.

     2. Test case: `setm 1 2 3 d/1 2`<br>
         Expected: The availability of the first 3 members are changed to Monday and Tuesday.
 The names of members